ggsavin/voting-games/README.md

 ### TODOs:
     - [ ] Cleanup Environment
     - [ ] Improve Rendering for human observations
+    - [ ] Update the environment to have two rounds of voting, allowing villagers a chance to be influenced by eachother
     - [ ] Experiment with Different RL Libraries & Algorithms
         - [ ] Stable-Baselines3
         - [ ] Ray/RLlib